Pylons/pyramid/docs/designdefense.rst

 use traversal as well.
 You can actually *combine* URL dispatch and traversal in :mod:`repoze.bfg` (see :ref:`hybrid_chapter`).
-One example of such a usage: if you want to emulate something like Zope 2's "Zope Management Interface" UI on top of your model graph (or any administrative interface), you can register a route like ``<route name="manage" path="manage/*traverse"/>`` and then associate "management" views in your code by using the ``route_name`` argument
+One example of such a usage: if you want to emulate something like Zope 2's "Zope Management Interface" UI on top of your object graph (or any administrative interface), you can register a route like ``<route name="manage" path="manage/*traverse"/>`` and then associate "management" views in your code by using the ``route_name`` argument